 But when they compared these factors to see which had the biggest impact on pain, they found that dental anxiety was the biggest factor, more significant than even having a dental extraction.
 In fact, people with dental anxiety were nearly six times more likely to experience dental pain than the average.

-You Don’t Have to Be Anxious, and Dentistry Doesn’t Have to Hurt
+Don’t Be Anxious, Dentistry Doesn’t Have to Hurt

 Although this study doesn’t explicitly state that dental anxiety leads to dental pain, the connection is strong.
 When you are anxious, you tend to clench your jaws, fight your dentist, and focus on your dental treatment in a negative way, all of which may increase your likelihood of experiencing pain associated with treatment.